thehalfbl00d/Notes/microprocessors/Digital Input Output.md

 -is like a memory block
 -every member is continuous, so if a var address is at 8 the next one will be at 12 (assuming it takes 4 memory bits)

-typedef is used to refernce struct without
+typedef is used to refernce struct without the struct keyword

+example :

+typedef struct person{
+    int age;
+    float height;
+} person;

+## Referencing a struct:

+define an instance :
+person p1;

+then call that instance:
+p1.age = 3;
+p2.height = 7.1;